Fair Fight Action: Origins

 Stacey Abrams had long been involved with the Democratic Party, serving as a member of the Georgia House of Representatives since 2007, and was the minority leader 2011–2017.
 In 2018 Abrams ran for Governor of Georgia against Republican Brian Kemp.
-The 2018 gubernatorial race received national attention for irregularities in voter access to the ballot.
+The 2018 gubernatorial race received national attention for alleged irregularities in voter access to the ballot.
 At the time, Kemp was serving as Secretary of State and was responsible for the state's voter rolls.
 He stalled 50,000 votes while he held this position.
 Civil rights groups interpreted this as intentional voter suppression since his action affected predominantly black voters.
 In the aftermath of her loss to Kemp, Abrams established Fair Fight Action, "after witnessing the gross mismanagement of the 2018 election by the Secretary of State's office."
 Abrams decided not to run for president and instead commit to this interest group in the 2020 election.
 In 2021, Abrams announced to run again for governor in the 2022 election.

 In 2019, Abrams created Fair Fight 2020, an initiative aimed at monitoring voting practices in key battleground states.